Isolaee/MTGSorter_V2/developmentDiary.md

 # Filling the different cards.
 One of the goals of this rewrite was to increase errorhandling.
 Or rather make better pipeline from cardname to card Obj.
 Unfortunatelu I forgot a thing.
 In MTG these is cards called MDFC.
 Modal double-faced cards.
 Their names are written as "Side1 // side2".
 This is not feasable to my software at the moment.
 The software refuses any MDFC and thus the decklists might be incomplete.
 Hopefully this is fixable with regex update.
+Update:
+This is due:
+My data, where every card data is found, has names as "side1/side2", but every deckbuilding site export cards just as name = side1.
+I need to reporgram way I look data from my file.

 # GUI
 The deckupload can be handled by clicking saved deck.